2019 October 2nd

 The company is headquartered in Sierra Madre, California.
 Unlike many of their bigger competitors, Winhost owns and manages all of its hardware in a local data center - it's a homegrown hosting company, if you will.

-Naturally, they are happy to serve customers from all around the US and most definitely won’t have issues taking money from anyone else either.
-Despite their focus on Windows, they tailored their offer both for those who need a reliable ASP.NET hosting, as well as beginners who just want to host their first WordPress website.
+Naturally, Winhost is happy to serve customers from all around the US and surely won't have issues taking money from anyone else either.
+Along with the provider's focus on Windows, the offers are tailored for both - those who need a reliable ASP.NET hosting, as well as beginners who just want to host their first WordPress website.

-At first glance, the company has a very simple pricing structure – $3.95 per month for the Basic plan with 3GB disk space and 50GB bandwidth all the way to $15.95 for the Ultimate plan.
+At first glance, the company has a very simple pricing structure – $3.95/mo for the Basic plan with 3GB disk space and 50GB bandwidth all the way to $15.95/mo for the Ultimate plan.
 But, as it usually happens, there is a pricing difference between various contract lengths.

 You can sign up for each plan choosing one of three different contracts – a quarterly one, annual, and biennial.
-Naturally, the longer your contract, the more you save, with the maximum savings of $144 between a 3-month and 2-year plan (if the former is kept active for two years, i.e. eight billing periods).
+As might be expected, the longer your contract, the more you save.
+It can build up to the maximum savings of $144 between a 3-month and 2-year plan (if the former is kept active for two years, i.e. eight billing periods).

 The good news is, they aren’t trying to hide this pricing scheme.
 The information about the different monthly price for each of the plans depending on the contract length is easy to find and publicly shown on the website.

 But what's included in these plans?

 How does each of the plans compare to their counterparts?
 While the Max and Ultimate plans look very decent, the Basic plan is a lot more limited.
 With just one MySQL database, there is not much room for testing.
 Moreover, because of that, it’s impossible to host more than one WordPress site should you choose it.